astronautas/astronautas.github.io/_posts/2024-12-28-async-io-is-not-enough.md

 	if preprocessing and fraction_of_io > 0.0:
 		loop = asyncio.get_event_loop()
-		# 15_000_000 ~= 2.3s on MCB Pro M1
+		# 15_000_000 / 0.8 ~= 1s on MCB Pro M1
 		# a good practice to use run_in_executor to run CPU-bound non-async tasks to not block the event loop
 		await loop.run_in_executor(None, preprocess_feature_batch, int(fraction_of_io * 15_000_000 / 0.8 * 2))
 ```

 ![img](/assets/results-3.json.png)
+<center>_Adding CPU work, Python-async - purple line - starts to perform worse than Go - brown line_</center>

 The situation easily becomes problematic for Python's async implementation.
-Unlike I/O, CPU work must be handled by the machine itself - it's not external work performed by some remote DB after all we are patiently waiting for. `async-io` implementations execute async code within a single thread, and on on top of that, GIL cripples any attempts at multi-threaded execution - something like Tokio or Deno easily have.
-As a result, the async implementation with CPU work becomes nearly serial (see the purple line approaching the green one) quite overshadowing I/O concurrency gains — no true parallelization happens.
+Unlike I/O, CPU work must be handled by the machine itself - it's not external work performed by some remote DB after all we are patiently waiting for. `async-io` implementations execute async code within a single thread, and on on top of that, GIL cripples any attempts at multi-threaded execution - something like Tokio or Deno can easily achieve.
+As a result, the async implementation with CPU work becomes nearly serial (observe the purple line approaching the green one) quite overshadowing I/O concurrency gains — no true parallelization happens.

 In the Go implementation, we can see that the runtime nicely distributes the work across 8 cores, at least up until 8 tasks, and then it scales much more slowly than in Python.
 This demonstrates proper parallelization.
 ## 4. Existing Python paralelization techniques